-The College sends out notification to students when the college is closed through the RBC Alert System.
+The College sends out notification to students when the College is closed through the RBC Alert System.
 Students must sign up for this service to receive notification.
-Closings and announcements are also posted to the RBC webpage and announced through local media and news outlets.
+Closings and announcements are also posted on the RBC website and announced through local media and news outlets.